D230 SUMMER ACADEMIC COURSES ARE STILL RUNNING

 |What are the course locations, dates, and times?||

-Each teacher will share course requirements, office hours, due dates, and ensure technology access during the mandatory meeting date on June 1, 2020.
+Each teacher will share course requirements, virtual office hours, due dates, and ensure technology support.

-After the first two days, if students are on track they may work independently off-site as long as they stay on pace with the learning.
-If they are not on track, they will be REQUIRED to attend the Sandburg Help Center.
+After the first two days, if students are on track they will work independently to stay on pace with the learning.
+If they are not on track, they will be REQUIRED to attend additional onsite help session at Carl Sandburg HS in the Media Center from 9am – Noon.

-Notification will be sent to parents and students by 11:00 am the day before students are required to attend the Sandburg Help Center.
+Notification will be sent to parents and students by 11:00 am the day before students are required to attend mandatory onsite help sessions.

 |How many courses can a student take?||It is recommended that students take no more than 2 semester courses or 1 year-long course.||Students may take one course per session.|